 Roll out each piece of dough into a long rope about ½ inch in diameter.
 Repeat this process with the rest of the dough.

-Line up two strands of dough and, with the help of a pastry scraper or a knife, cut into ½ inch pieces.
+Line up two strands of dough and, with the help of a pastry scraper or a knife, cut them into ½ inch pieces.

 Roll each piece of dough between the palms of your hands to resemble a small marble.
 Place on a parchment-lined large cookie sheet.
 Repeat this process with the rest of the strands of dough.